Spice Trails of Kerala

 This is a Heritage Hotel located at the heart of Mysore, built as a royal residence of the Maharaja of Mysore.
 The colonial charm and elegance here give us an insight into days gone by.
 Its stunning architecture, historical charm, spacious rooms and great service, make our stay here memorable.
 After our day exploring, we've plenty of time to enjoy a drink in the gardens, or take a dip in the pool before dinner.

-This is unlike any camping I've ever done!
+This is unlike any camping you've ever done before!
 All facilities and comforts of hotel accommodation are found here in this peaceful setting.
 Perfect wildlife watching opportunities present themselves without any searching.
 Listening to our hosts tell wildlife tales in the evening around the campfire will be one of many highlights of your holiday.

 Located in the lush green hills of Wayanad, your accommodation here is set inside a 4,000 acre working tea estate at approx 3,000 ft above sea level.
 You'll be surrounded by lush tropical forests and mist-clad hills.
 Rooms are inside two colonial bungalows.
 This is an opportunity to experience the greenery of the Ghats away from the towns.